LLC vs C Corp | Key Differences & Which To Choose?

 Yes.
-Single-member and multi-member LLCs can be a C corp if they opt for corporate taxation.
+Single-member and multi-member LLCs can be C corporations if they opt for corporate taxation.

-The most important factor in deciding whether to form an LLC or a corporation depends on your business goals and plans.
+The most important factor in deciding whether to start an LLC or a corporation depends on your business goals and plans.

 If you want pass-through taxation without added paperwork, consider forming an LLC instead of a regular partnership or sole proprietorship.